jwiegley/johnwiegley/drafts/drafts.md

 as everyone else.
 Until then, expect to be exhausted convincing people of the obvious.

-# Going off the rails, slowly

-An observation on Zen, as I see it spoken of in this community and online.

-It's as though a new plant, growing in the forest, suddenly became aware of itself and how different it is from everything else.
-Obsessed with its differences it begins to enumerate them, define them, magnify them.
-Pretty soon it knows what it is and what other things aren't and this is its world.

-Enter Zen.
-Without saying that the plant is not a plant, Zen breaks down the names and divisions, until the plant begins to see something that was invisible before, since it's everywhere and nowhere: the ecosystem as a whole.
-Of course, the ecosystem doesn't exist in any one place, you can't point to it, you can't see it operating, but the whole organism of the forest is this ecosystem and everything a momentary part of its operation.
-This is why the plant is there, its role, and why it must also leave at some point.
-In this view, life and death are not in conflict, they aren't even really divided.
-There is just the great ongoing life of it all, ever-changing, always the same.

-Enter Zen practitioners.
-While Zen implies a degree of selflessness such that the plant sees its own being as both essential to its awareness (being where its see things from) and completely inessential -- sort of the way a body is necessarily made up of cells, but no one cell is more "the body" than any other -- Zen practitioners that I've read about seem to have gone off the rails at some point, rather slowly.
-Instead of the plant unifying with the undefinable ecosystem, it instead uproots itself, finds a lonely mountain or social enclave apart from the majority, and settles itself there to stare at a wall and contemplate nothing at all.
-Being empty of thought is "The Way", even if the tenth ox painting sees you back at the tavern.

-I just wouldn't expect Zen to lead anyone to think they were apart from me, or better than me, or beyond me.
-I would expect them to know themselves *as* me -- our real me -- without thought needed for it to be obvious.

-I also think Zen gets confused with the purpose of life.
-I see it as a rigorous methodology suited to becoming aware of, and then popping, the non-existent-yet-interfering bubble of illusion with which the human mind is entrapped due to how our thinking evolved from childhood.
-If you will, it aims at birthing us from the caul of adolescent consciousness.

-However, it says *almost nothing* about what is seen and experienced beyond this point, since any attempt to do so would convey information that cannot, by definition, be correctly processed.

-Could you be an awakened person who adheres to a physical regimen of systematic hedonism?
-I don't see why not.
-If anything, you simply wouldn't be led by conceptions about it, or be attached to it as a means of emotive ideation.
-Could you go the opposite direction and adhere to self-flagellating asceticism?
-Sure.
-In this sense, I understand the method of Zen to be "a-systematic", in that it eliminates the artificial systems we cling to, by awakening to their non-being, in order to leave you free to interact with the world how you will.

-On the flip side, I take issue with the example presented by Bodhidharma, which seems to suggest that the pinnacle of an awakened mind is to sit in front of a wall for a decade.
-When Zen is taken to be "the whole deal", it becomes far too nihilistic.
-It then seems to offer nothing but the elimination of all established meaning, anywhere and everywhere, and leaving behind only silence and void.

-Instead, I think cancelling the "self" by means of awakening to the ever-present void is merely the first moment of awareness, like waking up after a long slumber.
-There is an entire world beyond that point, and none of it (thankfully!) is to be found in the Writings of Zen masters.
-I admire the purity of their devotion to exposing delusion, leaving us with no false dreams to cling to.

-Zen is great at striking you dumb in the face of mystery; but it should not be seen as diminishing, in the slightness, the greatness of that mystery, or how much is yet to be known of this existence.

-The idea here is not that Zen isn't an additive game: it's that you're not required to play any game, no matter how real or necessary others believe it to be.
-How you react to a situation, how you feel about it, how you see it, is not determined by that situation or forced upon you, but arises from the fact that *you agreed to play by its rules*.
-You can't find your way out by gaming the system or beating the rules, as that only gives them further strength and validity.
-You have to see the nature of your imprisonment and then you can decide what you want to do, freely.

-> "We never had to take any of it seriously, did we?" she whispered.
-> "No, we never had to." -- Atlas Shrugged

-> "You think that's air you're breathing?" -- Morpheus

 # Marriage

 Marriage is a great suggestion, if you find a good partner who understands you